oconnor0/BeaconRoad/CoreRules.md

 The below weapons are for medium-sized creatures.
 A large-sized creature increases the effect die by 1 size and the melee range 5'.
 A medium-sized creature using a large-sized weapon treats it as one increment larger; for example, a human attempting to wield a large-sized longsword would treat it as a medium-sized greatsword.
 A medium-sized creature cannot wield a large-sized weapon of the largest size.
 The reverse of the above applies for small-sized creatures.
 A small-sized dagger has a [d4] effect die.
 The range of melee weapons for small-sized creatures is the half of the range of medium-sized weapons.

 * A **dagger** is a *light*, bladed weapon used for stabbing and slashing and is easily concealed.
-    * *A common one-handed dagger (1 load) threatens to 5', can be effectively thrown to 20', and rolls a [d6] effect die.*
+    * *A common one-handed dagger (2 for 1 load) threatens to 5', can be effectively thrown to 20', and rolls a [d6] effect die.*
 * A **shortsword** is *light*, bladed weapon used for stabbing and slashing.
     * *A common one-handed shortsword (1 load) threatens to 5' and rolls a [d6] effect die.*
 * A **longsword**